David-Durst/embeddedHaskellAetherling/theory/Contribution.md

 # Analogies Between Aetherling And Other Systems
 1. Darkroom
-    1. "Unfortunately, Darkroom only supports pipelines that operate on one pixel per cycle, which limits it to single-scale image processing algorithms, and couples chip area to algorithm complexity." – Rigel paper
-        1. **Question 1** - since on p.
-2 of Darkroom it says that Leiserson and Saxe show how to pipeline and parallelize these circuits to an arbitrary amount, why does darkroom only support pipelines that operator on one pixel per cycle?
-        1. **Question 2** - Darkroom's novel technique is that it specifies the delays in each producer-consumer relationship as an integer linear program
     1. Somewhat analogous to sequence language - p.
 3 of **Darkroom: Compiling High-Level Image Processing Code into Hardware Pipelines** - the darkroom programming model of image functions that are acessed like 2d arrays to produce new image functions.
 This is somewhat similar to sequence language as darkroom doesn't consider time here.
 However, it seems more natural to write in Darkroom's style as stencil operations are expressed as matrix coordinates rather than using a stencil operator to convert a 1D stream of pixels into a 2D stream
     1. No analogy to space-time IR - instead of an IR between the two, there is a direct mapping from programming model to hardware.
         1. p.
 3 - "[the] pipeline processes input in time steps, one pixel at a time.
 During each time step, it consumes one pixel of input and produces on pixel of output" - since no parallelism, no space-time tradeoffs
+            1. **Question 1** - since on p.
+2 of Darkroom it says that Leiserson and Saxe show how to pipeline and parallelize these circuits to an arbitrary amount, why does darkroom only support pipelines that operator on one pixel per cycle?
+            1. **Question 2** - Is Darkroom's novel technique is that it specifies the delays in each producer-consumer relationship as an integer linear program?
+                1. **Answer** - Yes.
         1. p.
 5-6 - Not worth having a space-time IR to make tradeoffs in between few choices for tradeoffs in memory sizes.
 This difficulty is due to Darkroom's FPGA target having "SRAMs and BRAMs that are only available in discrete sizes, each with different costs"
     1. Analogous to rewrite rules - p.
 5 - Assign a delay between stages and change delay by solving linear equations.
 The global equation solving is instead of rewriting operators to trade off area.
 The solutions two goals are:
         1. preserve causality - ensure producer always emits before consumer requires it